These days a Pituitary Tumor is often an incidental finding on an MRI or CT scan of the brain done for some other medical reason.

 A pituitary tumor may produce one or more of the pituitary hormones.
-This type of pituitary tumors are called functional or hormone -producing tumor.
+This type of pituitary tumor is called a functional or hormone -producing tumor.

-Prolactin producing tumor is the most common type of pituitary tumor.
-It is called Prolactinoma.
+A Prolactin producing tumor is the most common type of pituitary tumor.
+It is called a Prolactinoma.

-High prolactin level in women can give rise to milk production, menstrual irregularities or infertility.
-High prolactin level in men can decrease testosterone level which in turn causes a decrease in libido, impotence and muscle weakness.
-High prolactin level is not always due to a pituitary tumor and can result from certain drugs, hypothyroidism, renal failure, breast manipulation, food, stress, etc.
+A high prolactin level in women can give rise to milk production, menstrual irregularities or infertility.
+A high prolactin level in men can decrease testosterone level which in turn causes a decrease in libido, impotence and muscle weakness.
+A High prolactin level is not always due to a pituitary tumor and can result from certain drugs, hypothyroidism, renal failure, breast manipulation, food, stress, etc.

-3. Symptoms of Pituitary tumor due to underproduction of pituitary hormones:
+3. Symptoms of a Pituitary Tumor Due to Underproduction of Pituitary Hormones: